-Heterobasidion irregulare fruiting bodies at base of tree.
-This pathogen has recently been found in southeastern Minnesota and is expected to spread as it has done in Wisconsin.
-WI DNR reports 28 counties in Wisconsin with Heterobasidion Root Disease.
-Be on the lookout for this pathogen in Minnesota.
+Heterobasidion irregulare fruiting bodies at base of a red pine.
+This pathogen has been found in southeastern Minnesota and is expected to spread.
+The Wisconsin DNR reports 31 counties in Wisconsin with Heterobasidion Root Disease.
+Be on the look out for this pathogen in Minnesota.

 A pine board with white pocket rot.
 These interesting white rot fungi have the ability to selectively degrade lignin leaving cellulose behind.
 Some fungi, such as Porodaedalea (Phellinus) pini, produce small spindle-shaped white pockets while some other white pocket rot fungi produce much larger zones of delignification.